Lagana-Lab/selinescore/README.md

 The signature is a GSVA combined z-score that is calculated after quantile-normalization to the original BOSTON discovery expression matrix.
 It is implemented in R. This repository provides a simple rscript, containing a function that can easily calculate signature scores on new data.

 ## Requirements
-Requires the GSVA and preprocessCore packages in R 3.5 or higher.
+Requires the GSVA, preprocessCore, and FSQN packages in R 3.5 or higher.

 ## Installation & Usage